Art as a Sanctuary

 Enjoy that frivolous novel, the superhero action movie or eye-catching piece of art.

-Creating your own art, or delve in to a hobby that bring you comfort.
+Create your own art, or delve in to a hobby that brings you comfort.

 Don't be afraid to go into an art gallery online or in person not just to buy but to escape.